d3soxyephedrine/Tgbotcogvideo/replit.md

 ## Overview

 This project is a Flask-based Telegram bot that integrates with ChatGPT-4o via OpenRouter to provide conversational AI responses.
 It manages user interactions, stores message history, and includes a credit-based payment system for monetizing LLM usage.
 The bot aims to offer a seamless, engaging AI chat experience to users while providing a sustainable operational model.
-Key capabilities include text generation, image generation, and a robust credit system with cryptocurrency payment options.
+Key capabilities include text generation, image generation, video generation (image-to-video), and a robust credit system with cryptocurrency payment options.

 ## User Preferences